-330: Roman Emperor Constantine I changes the name of the ancient city of Byzantium to Nova Roma (New Rome) as it becomes the capital of the Eastern Roman Empire.
+330: Roman Emperor Constantine I changed the name of the ancient city of Byzantium to Nova Roma (New Rome) as it becomes the capital of the Eastern Roman Empire.
 The city will be known as Constantinople (the city of Constantine).
 The move is indicative of the growing power of Constantine, the emperor who redefined relations between Jews and Christains that exists into modern times.
 The name New Rome also helped to the schism between the Western (Catholic) Christians and their Eastern (Orthodox) co-religionists since the Christian leader of New Rome thought his powers should be equal to the Christian leader (the Pope) at old Rome.

 1175: Thirteen assassins were foiled in their attempt to murder Saladin.
 Thirteen years later Saladin would drive the Crusaders from Jerusalem and allow the Jews to return.
 Maimonides provided medial services to the great Muslim leader.